With S3 Browser, you can reliably

 To enable data integrity checking for downloads:

-1. Click Tools, Options
+1. Click Tools, then Options.

 Click Tools, Options